rewake/ovia-bee/README.md

 1. User performs an incentive action, which is stored in the `user_incentives` table
 2. A Model Observer listens for created and updated Model Events
-3. When Model Events are fired, the Incentive Service is called to process the Incentive Data
+3. Model Events are fired, and Incentive Service is used to process the Incentive Data
 4. If an Incentive is processed and is deemed Complete, the `user_incentives` table is updated, and the Incentive Complete Event is fired
-5. Any related Event Listeners fire and perform their necessary actions
+5. Any active Incentive Complete Event Listeners execute and perform necessary actions

 ### Caching

 To increase performance, we can use caching for Incentive API routes.
 This would mean that direct database calls would not be needed when clients hit our API.
-In general, an exceptionally high level of consistency "should" not be needed here (assumption), so delays in cache invalidation or rebuild are likely acceptable.
+In general, an exceptionally high level of consistency "should" not be needed here (assumption), so delays in cache invalidation and/or rebuild are likely acceptable.

 Caching can be accomplished in the following manner:

 * There is a command which will build the User Incentive cache
 * This command can be used to warm and rebuild the cache as needed, and
-* This command can be run at a given interval using the job schedule (ie. cron), or
+* This command can be run at a given interval using the job schedule (ie. cron), and/or
 * This command can also be added to our Model Observer methods to rebuild the cache whenever inserts/updates occur

 ### Incentives Tables Design Diagram